Nexmo/nexmo-developer/_tutorials/fbm-product-info.md

 It's time to look into this use case in more detail so you can more effectively build out your application.

 Imagine a user messages your Facebook Page via Messenger with a message such as "Hi".
-However due to time zones you are not available to respond to the message - this may leave the user feeling dejected.
+However, due to time zones you are not available to respond to the message - this may leave the user feeling dejected.
 On the other hand it would be great if you could automatically respond with useful information.
 For example, to a message such as "Hi" you might respond with "Welcome to T's Cat Supplies.
 Here are our main product categories: toys, food, meds, bling."

 Using a Python construct such as `if keyword in msg` you can detect keywords and send material based on that.
-For example if a user sends in a message like "Hi my tanks need sorting" you might detect the word `tank` and send information on your tank cleaning services.
+For example, if a user sends in a message like "Hi my tanks need sorting" you might detect the word `tank` and send information on your tank cleaning services.
 Or if you receive a message such as "Hi, I think I need a crane to lift our pipeline sections."
 You could send information on your crane hire services.
 Where keywords are not detected it is a simple matter to send a generic message back to the user to help orientate them.

 This auto-response feature is useful as some companies have hundreds of products and services.